1993 Japanese Grand Prix: Race

 Meanwhile, Prost inherited the lead when Senna pitted for tyres.
 Shortly after it began to rain, which was an advantage for Prost and other drivers who had not yet stopped for tyres since they would have to make one less stop.
 Senna began to catch Prost as the track got wetter and on lap 21, as the rain intensified, Senna passed Prost on the approach to the Spoon curve.
 At the end of the lap, Senna was two seconds in front and the two both pitted for wets.
 Senna pulled away rapidly in the wet conditions, building over a 30-second lead by lap 27.
 Prost then went off at the first corner but was able to rejoin without losing time to Senna, who was delayed by traffic.
 The rain then stopped and drivers began coming in for slick tyres as the track began to dry.
 Hill rejoined after his pit stop nearly a lap down to Senna, who was still on wets.
 Unable to lap Hill, Senna was re-passed by Irvine, who had been lapped but was chasing Hill for 4th position.
 Irvine, who was also still on wets, challenged Hill in the first corner but was not able to make the pass stick while Senna waited behind to lap the pair.
 Senna lost 15 seconds to Prost by the time he forced his way back past Irvine and Hill let him through.
 At the end of lap 42, after he and Prost had made their pit stops for slicks, Senna's lead was back up to 24 seconds.
 With only 12 laps remaining, Prost never challenged after that and settled for second.
 Häkkinen's 3rd place was his first podium finish.

 Behind, Barrichello had got Irvine during the stops for wets and then Berger's engine failed on lap 41.
 With 4 laps to go and battling with Derek Warwick for 6th, Irvine ran into the back of Warwick under braking on the approach to the chicane and knocked him out of the race.
 Irvine was able to continue and finish with a point in his first grand prix.
 Irvine's debut was slightly marred in a post-race altercation with Ayrton Senna who punched him when a discussion between the pair got heated.
-This earned Senna a suspended two-race ban.
+The incident led to rumours of Senna receiving a two-race ban, but ultimately, no penalty was issued.

 Senna won ahead of Prost, Häkkinen, Hill, Barrichello and Irvine.
+This was the only time Prost, Senna and Häkkinen shared the podium together.
 Fastest lap of the race was set by Prost, the last of his career.